 - Cover the chickpeas and baking soda with the room temperature water.
 Stir until the baking soda dissolves.

-- Cover and keep at room temperature for 12 hours.
+- Cover and keep at room temperature for at least 12 hours.

 making the falafel mix